Tornadoes carve a path through Ohio and Indiana; 1 killed

 Just before midnight, about 40 minutes after that tornado cut through, the weather service tweeted that another one was crossing its path, churning up enough debris to be visible on radar.

-In Brookville, west of Dayton, the storm tore roofs off schools, destroyed a barn and heavily damaged houses.
+In Brookville, west of Dayton, the storm peeled roofs off schools, destroyed a barn and heavily damaged houses.

 In Dayton, only a few minor injuries were reported.
-Dayton Fire Chief Jeffrey Payne called that “pretty miraculous,” attributing the good news to people heeding early warnings about the storm.
+Fire Chief Jeffrey Payne called that “pretty miraculous,” attributing it to people heeding early warnings.
 Residents said sirens started going off around 10:30 p.m. ahead of the storm.

 Many roads in the Dayton area were impassable.
 A high school gymnasium in Dayton was designated an emergency shelter until authorities realized it was unusable.

-In Indiana, at least 75 homes were damaged in Pendleton and nearby Huntsville, said Madison County Emergency Management spokesman Todd Harmeson.
+In Indiana, a twister touched down Monday evening in Pendleton, about 35 miles (56 kilometers) from Indianapolis.
+At least 75 homes were damaged there and in nearby Huntsville, said Madison County Emergency Management spokesman Todd Harmeson.
 No serious injuries were reported.

-Residents in Pendleton, about 35 miles (56 kilometers) northeast of Indianapolis, were urged to stay in their homes Tuesday morning because of downed trees, power lines and utility poles.
+Pendleton residents were urged to stay in their homes Tuesday morning because of downed trees, wires and utility poles.

 “People are getting antsy.
-I know they want to get outdoors, and I know they want to see what’s going on in the neighborhood, but we still have power lines down, we still have hazards out there,” Harmeson said.
+I know they want to get outdoors, and I know they want to see what’s going on in the neighborhood,” Harmeson said, “but we still have power lines down.
+We still have hazards out there.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.